 In formal existence since 2004, this group brings together faculty and doctoral students who share a scholarly interest in children’s and young adult literature and media.
 We represent various disciplines, including Education, English, History, Library and Information Science, and meet monthly to discuss research on young people, texts, and cultural contexts.
 We also participate in the annual GSLIS Research Showcase, and host the Gryphon Lecture, an annual lecture featuring a leading scholar of youth and literature, media, or culture.

 For the 2013-2014 academic year, YLC will meet on selected Fridays in the CCB (Room 24 of GSLIS) from 10:00-11:00 am.
 All students, faculty, and staff are welcome to attend.
 Please email Deborah Stevenson for more details.

 The next Youth, Literature, and Culture Research Workshop will take place on Friday, October 25 at 10:00 am.
 CCB outreach and communications coordinator Tad Andracki will share his ChLA presentation, "Playing with Everything: Childhood, Biopower, and Animacy in The Brave Little Toaster," which draws on queer studies, affect theory, and posthumanism to examine the classic animated film.

 The Gryphon Lecture series is hosted every spring semester by the Center for Children's Books and features a leading scholar in the field of youth literature.
 It is an event developed to hold relevance across disciplines at the University.
 These lectures are free and open to students and the public.
 A reception to discuss issues raised, network across departments, and meet with the speaker follows each lecture.
-Visit our Gryphon Lecture archives for a list of previous speakers and audio.
+Visit our Gryphon Lecture page for archives of previous speakers and audio of past lectures.